spacial-player-data-visualization/g-player-visualization/README.md

 ## Getting Started

-> How to Run Locally

-Download the repository, and open index.html in your browser.
-The repo should contain all dependencies.

 > Initiating Database

-Create a directory for the database
+After downloading the repository, create a directory for the database

 ```sh
 $ sudo mkdir /data/db